osmphp/framework/doc/97-excerpts/documentation-guidelines.md

 Each child topic also covers how to enable needed PHP extensions.

-By the end of child topic developer should be fully prepared to conveniently work with Dubysa.
+By the end of child topic developer should be fully prepared to conveniently work with Osm.

 ## Tutorial Structure ##